Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Review of Theory by HS

 where for a general argument\footnote{Note that $E$ appears as the argument of the integral and should not be confused with the energy of the trimer system.
 Especially $E=B>0$ does not correspond to a positive trimer energy.} $E\in\mathbb{C}\setminus(-\infty,0]$ the integral $I_\Lambda(E)$ is given by

 This integral is quadratically divergent in the UV cutoff.
 We give a short derivation of this integral as well as closed form expressions in Appendix~\ref{ap:self-energy}.
-Summing the geometric series arising from the self energy insertions, the full trimer Greens function is obtained as \cite{HongoSon22}:
+Summing the geometric series arising from the self-energy insertions, the full trimer Greens function is obtained as \cite{HongoSon22}: